QCDIS/DevOpsTutorial/README.md

 <img src="https://raw.githubusercontent.com/skoulouzis/DevOpsTutorial/req/images/swagger4.png" alt="swagger"
 	title="swagger" width="550"/>

-Efectivly what is said here is that the "#/definitions/Student" is not defined.
+Effectively what is said here is that the "#/definitions/Student" is not defined.
 You can find more about '$ref' here: https://swagger.io/docs/specification/using-ref/

 ### Define Objects
-Scorll down to the bottom of the page and create a new node called 'definitions' and a node 'Student' under that.
+Scroll down to the bottom of the page and create a new node called 'definitions' and a node 'Student' under that.
 The code should look like this:
 ```YAML
 definitions:
   Student: